luckyprinter/OpenVLC-Public/application-source/README.md

-# OpenVLC GUI v3 Application Source Code
+# OpenVLC System Suite — Application Source Code

+Python/PySide6 desktop application source code for the transmitter and receiver interfaces of the OpenVLC System Suite Visible Light Communication prototype.

 This directory contains the complete Python/PySide6 source code for the OpenVLC System Suite GUI application.